swiftclouddbs/Python_Tutorial/README.md

    is to paste this script into ChatGPT after typing the question:  what does this code do and how do I use it?  <br>

-   The AI will explain it to you and tell you how to setup a Python environment so you can run this script on your vCenter.<br>
+   The AI will explain it and tell you how to setup a Python environment so you can run this script on your vCenter.<br>

    You will need to install Python and an IDE to use the code.
 IDLE is an